 The remaining voting members will fill all All vacancies will be filled by seating the highest ranked non-winning candidate in the last election from the same constituency.
-If the highest ranked non-winning candidate declines, the seat will be offered to the next highest ranked non-winning candidate.
+If the highest ranked nonwinning candidate declines, the seat will be offered to the next highest ranked non-winning candidate.
 If this procedure has been followed and the seat still remains vacant, the SA will solicit candidates from the unrepresented constituency during the first two weeks of the academic term immediately following the declaration of vacancy.
 If there is more than one candidate, an election will be held within the appropriate constituency, and the winner will be seated.
 If there is only one candidate, he or she will be seated immediately.
 If there are no candidates for a particular vacant seat, such seat will be labeled Undesignated and filled by the runner-up in the Undesignated At-Large election.
 At the time for the next election, such seat will return to its previous designation.
 Vacant seats shall not figure into quorums or vote counts; only filled seats may.
 SA members who are college representatives and who leave their college will vacate their seats.
-Should a seat remain vacant or be vacated followingBylaw-3.4.a.
-IFollowing- the fall special election, if a seat remains vacant or is vacated and there are no non-winning candidates from that constituency to fill the position, it shall be filled by the undesignated at-large candidate receiving the most number of votes in the preceding spring election.
+Should a seat remain vacant or be vacated following Bylaw-3.4.a.
+1Following the fall special election, if a seat remains vacant or is vacated and there are no nonwinning candidates from that constituency to fill the position, it shall be filled by the undesignated atlarge candidate receiving the most number of votes in the preceding spring election.
+Should the a seat on the UA remain vacant after following these procedures, the SA may appoint an individual to assume the UA seat.

-Following the current year's spring election, any vacant seat on the presiding body shall be filled immediately by the candidate elect who ranks the highest in the constituency that is vacant.
+Following the current year's spring election, any vacant seat on the presiding body shall be filledimmediately by the candidate elect who ranks the highest in the constituency that is vacant.